Fingertips/gm-ads/index.md

 The content for the ad element will be loaded dynamically as web resources by the app when needed.
 Hosting of these files and assets is the responsibility of the advertiser.

-The following three URLs should be delivered to the app developers:
+The following three URLs should be delivered for both the German and French language:

 1. The URL where the HTML page for the “Home banner” element is available.
 2. The URL where the HTML page for the “Editorial ad” element is available.